makingdevices/RHT-device/README.md

 - When the button is pressed, the temperature is shown.
 - Next time the button is pressed, relative humidity is shown.
 It will change between temperature and humidity
+- After 10s of no use, the screen will be off and the device enters sleep mode.
+- One button click will wake up the device for another 10s

 <p align="right">(<a href="#readme-top">back to top</a>)</p>